suryayousufzai/univ-event-portal/docs/design/backend-schema.md

-Add Friba
+ # University Event Registration Portal
-# Backend Database Schema - University Event Registration Portal
+ ## Backend Database Schema
 ---

 ## Objective
 In this part, the backend system will be using database to sort out the data that saves in this portal.
-MySQL is the prefered database software to store all data about users, events, and registrations in a very effective and srecure way.
+MySQL is the prefered database software to store all data in the separated tables about users, events, and registrations in a very effective and secure way.

 ---